Easiest Instant Pot City Chicken

 - Now it is time to do an 'S' formation across the meat with the Gravy Master.

-- This just means, start at the to of the meat in the pot and go to the bottom, working right to left, creating a design of an 'S' across the meat with the gravy master.
+- This just means, starting at the top of the meat in the pot and going to the bottom, working right to left, and creating a design of an 'S' across the meat with the gravy master.

 - It evenly distributes it this way.